 Instruction EINT (77.74) enables the interrupt system and the DINT instruction (77.73) disables it.
 After recognizing an interrupt and entering the interrupt sequence, other interrupts are disabled automatically.
 When leaving the interrupt subroutine, the interrupt must again be enabled by the EINT instruction, if awaiting interrupts or subsequent interrupts are to be recognized by the system.
-After executing an EINT, one more instruction may be performed before the interrupt enable takes effect.
+After executing an EINT instruction, at least one and up to four more instructions may be executed before an interrupt is recognized, depending on the type of interrupt.